Special Constable Eligibility Requirements

 Jewellery – Religious requirements to wear jewellery, are judged on their own merit.
 They are only allowed if not a significant health and safety risk and unobtrusive.

-If you are the subject of a current Individual Voluntary Arrangement you will be required to provide supporting documentation and proof of regular payments over a number of months.
+- If you’re under an Individual Voluntary Arrangement (IVA), you’ll need to provide documentation and proof of consistent payments over several months.

 Having an inappropriate association does not necessarily mean that you won’t be granted a vetting clearance.